Vrakúň

+Etymology

+According to professor Šimon Ondruš (1990), Vrakúň is of Slavic origin, from Proto-Slavic vorkъ (in East Slavic languages: vorok - a fence, a barrier), but documented only for the East Slavs.

 History

 The present-day municipality was formed in 1940 being when Várkony (Vrakúň) and Csallóköznyék (Nekyje na Ostrove) villages were unified under the name of Nyékvárkony by the Hungarian authorities.

 Vrakúň (Várkony) is an ancient settlement, it existed already in the Avar age and its name is connected to the Oiarchunítani name.
 The village was first recorded in 1015.
 It was the age-old estate of the Amadé Family.
 Nyék was first recorded in 1165, it had first been the tribal territory of the Nyék tribe, later the village belonged to the Pozsony Castle.
 King Stephen III of Hungary granted nobility for the inhabitants of the village.
 In 1245, the village was donated to Neku son of Nech and his brother Peter son of Chueg by a charter of King Béla IV of Hungary in which the village is mentioned as Neeku.
 Until the end of World War I, both component villages were part of Hungary and fell within the Dunaszerdahely district of Pozsony County.
 After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops occupied the area.
 After the Treaty of Trianon of 1920, the villages became officially part of Czechoslovakia.
 In November 1938, the First Vienna Award granted the area to Hungary and it was held by Hungary until 1945.
 After Soviet occupation in 1945, Czechoslovak administration returned and the village became officially part of Czechoslovakia in 1947.